Theater Wallay To Hold Series Of Instrumental Event From Feb To April - UrduPoint

 Theater Wallay To Hold Series Of Instrumental Event From Feb To April

-Theatre Wallay will hold a series of instrumental events featuring international Sitar Artist Wajih Niazami from February 8 to April 30 in collaboration with Rung School of Arts at The Farm at Bani Gala

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2020 ) :Theatre Wallay will hold a series of instrumental events featuring international Sitar Artist Wajih Niazami from February 8 to April 30 in collaboration with Rung school of Arts at The Farm at Bani Gala.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Feb, 2020 ) :Theatre Wallay will hold a series of instrumental events featuring international Sitar Artist Wajih Niazami from February 8 to April 30 in collaboration with Rung Scool of Arts at The Farm at Bani Gala.

 The series titled "Instrumentally Yours" would offer instrumental classes of different musical instruments.